chevEldrid/mtgsite/_authors/julian.md

 title: Julian Leal, Founder - Hexdrinkers
 ---

-A recent graduate of the University of Maryland, Julian has spent the last year developing his professional career as a Geologist.
-Though he’s most at home playing Commander, Julian has also spent this time striving to branch into all other constructed formats and brewing around anything and everything.
-Expect brews and competitive decks in Standard, a delve into Historic, and the occasional foray into limited (plus whatever other debauchery he can sneak past Chev).
-Julian will also be streaming, hopefully regularly.
+Julian has spent the last year developing his professional career as a Geologist.
+Though he’s most at home playing Commander, Julian has also spent a fair amount of time striving to branch out into all other constructed formats and brewing around anything and everything.
+In the past he's kept competitive in Standard, dove deep into Historic, and even has the occasional foray into limited (plus whatever other debauchery he can sneak past Chev).

 <!--more-->